UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: Dataset and Filtering Protocol

 \subsection{Dataset Distribution}

 \Cref{fig:pairs_dist} shows the distribution of image pairs across vote thresholds for all six categories.
-The count decreases roughly log-linearly as the threshold increases, confirming that most pairs receive only one or two votes; our $N{\geq}3$ consensus filter retains the most reliable subset. \Cref{fig:images_dist} shows the individual image appearance frequency: most images appear in fewer than 5 comparisons, while a heavy tail of frequently compared images provides stable TrueSkill estimates.
+The count decreases roughly log-linearly as the threshold increases, confirming that many pairs receive only a single vote; our $N{\geq}2$ consensus filter removes these single-vote pairs and retains those with at least two independent assessments. \Cref{fig:images_dist} shows the individual image appearance frequency: most images appear in fewer than 5 comparisons, while a heavy tail of frequently compared images provides stable TrueSkill estimates.